 A career that's increasingly in demand is an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

-A HVAC technician should be able to repair, install and maintain heating and cooling systems.
-Many technicians are skilled with both residential and commercial equipment.
-And, most important, you’ll receive a comprehensive education about:
+A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
+Most technicians will earn experience on equipment in both homes and commercial properties.
+And, most importantly, you’ll receive a comprehensive education about:

 Is There a Shortage of HVAC Technicians?